 Michael Caine has a terrific role as a hippie holdout in the wilderness with his own greenhouse food supply and a side business growing pot, and it costars Chiwetel Ejiofor a soldier with his own ideas and Peter Mullan as an immigration cop who talks about himself in third person.

-It was nominated for three Academy Awards: for screenplay adaptation, cinematography, and film editing.
+It was nominated for three Academy Awards, for screenplay adaptation, cinematography, and film editing, and won BAFTAs for cinematography and production design.
 Both Cuaron and Lubezki went on to win Oscars for their work in their next collaboration: Gravity.

 The Blu-ray and DVD from Universal Home Video feature the 27-minute “The Possibility of Hope,” which ruminates on the themes of the film through interviews with philosophers and theorists and other thinkers reflecting on the idea of hope and despair in the modern world.
 Cuaron illustrates their ideas with images from the film and documentary footage of poverty, pollution, natural devastation, and human alienation that shows just how close his future really is.
 Also includes a couple of brief deleted scenes and a handful of more conventional but smartly done “behind-the-scenes” featurettes.
 The most illuminating is “Under Attack,” which reveals the ingenious solution to shooting a fluid long take from the inside of a car and reminds us just how much the elaborate techniques focus the viewer on the characters rather than the style.